Samirnunes/Samirnunes/README.md

 ### My Previous Experiences

+- R&D Summer Intern at Galapagos Capital: developed an AI system using ChatGPT's and Azure OCR's API to read balance sheets.

 - Data Science Intern at Tarken: developed an AI system to predict crops using features extracted from timeseries generated from satellite images.

-- R&D Summer Intern at Galapagos Capital: developed an AI system using ChatGPT and Azure OCR API to read balance sheets.

 ###  Tools and Technologies